-Under the rules of FINRA, Mr. Sommadossi is deemed to be a "related person" of William Blair & Company, L.L.C. and, therefore, the 15,747 shares of common stock and options to purchase 8,896 shares of common stock that Mr. Sommadossi acquired or was granted, respectively, since August 2017 are regarded by FINRA as additional compensation to the underwriters and will be subject to the lock-up requirements of FINRA Rule 5110(g)(1), and thus may not be sold or otherwise disposed of (including by means of any hedging or other arrangement that would result in the effective economic disposition by the holder thereof) for a period of 180 days following the effective date or commencement of sales of the offering, except as otherwise permitted by FINRA Rule 5110(g)(2).
+Under the FINRA rules, Mr. Sommadossi is deemed to be a "related person" of William Blair & Company, L.L.C. and, therefore, the 15,747 shares of common stock and options to purchase 8,896 shares of common stock that Mr. Sommadossi acquired or was granted, respectively, since August 2017 are regarded by FINRA as additional compensation to the underwriters and will be subject to FINRA's lock-up requirements.